FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 ---

-Many companies look to deploy Node-RED into use cases that require the application to have a high degree of availability, reliability and scalability.
+Many companies look to deploy Node-RED into use cases that require the application to have a high degree of availability, reliability, and scalability.
 Following up our [previous post on the subject](../02/highly-available-node-red.md), in this post I’m going to look at some of the technical details of achieving HA, the approaches available and what that means for the work we’re doing at FlowForge